yi-wen-tung/Shift-Work-Psychosis-meta-analysis/README.md

 This script:

 Loads necessary packages
-Converst different effect size measures (Standardized Mean Difference and Odds Ratio) to Hedges' g Saves the data to a new CSV file
+Converts different effect size measures (Standardized Mean Difference and Odds Ratio) to Hedges' g Saves the data to a new CSV file

 2. Meta-Analysis (meta.R)